Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Hardware: Vulnerabilities and Countermeasures

 \subsection{Fortifying the Hardware}

 As side-channel and fault injection attacks continue to expose vulnerabilities in neuromorphic hardware, several countermeasures have been proposed at the circuit and architecture levels.
-Li et al. \cite{li_protfe_2024} introduced low-cost techniques for ferroelectric memory arrays that conceal power traces during write operations by distributing current and introducing intermediate states.
-Complementing this, Hutchison et al. \cite{hutchison_threshold_2006} proposed threshold implementations that split sensitive data into independent shares, reducing observable leakage even under fault conditions.
-This approach avoids the need for continuous randomization and reduces the chance of hidden correlations between inputs and outputs.
-Together, these defenses, from memory obfuscation to logic-level partitioning, demonstrate the importance of integrating hardware security throughout neuromorphic system design.
-As attackers continue to exploit physical effects at the memory and circuit level, robust architectural countermeasures must form a central part of any trustworthy computing platform.
+Li et al. \cite{li_protfe_2024} introduced ProtFe, a power side-channel protection scheme for FeFET-based memories that conceals write traces by distributing current and introducing intermediate states.
+Importantly, this work explicitly quantifies the security--efficiency trade-off, reporting nearly zero area and latency overhead with 0.2\% energy overhead for PiMWrite, and 0.6\% area overhead with 7.1\% energy overhead.
+Defenses, from memory obfuscation to logic-level partitioning, demonstrate the importance of integrating hardware security throughout neuromorphic system design while accounting for energy consumption, area overhead, and implementation complexity.